TinyPedal/TinyPedal/docs/customization.md

     radar_radius
 Set the radar display area by radius(unit meter).
 Default is `30` meters.
 Minimum value is limited to `5`.

+    show_vehicle_orientation
+Show opponent vehicle orientation (heading) relative to player.
+Disable this option to show player and opponent vehicle headings in parallel.

     vehicle_length, vehicle_width
 Set vehicle overall size (length and width), value in meters.